brandonhorst/docs.lacona.io/docs/api.md

-`lacona-api` provides the ability to **execute system commands**, **run spotlight queries**, **display notifications**, **open files**, **execute Applescript**, and much more.
+`lacona-api` provides the ability to **execute system commands**, **run spotlight queries**, **display notifications**, **open files**, **execute Applescript**, **call out to Node.js**, and much more.

 The most useful functions are shown here.
 For the full list, see [lacona-api](https://github.com/laconalabs/lacona-api).
 To request additional features,
 [submit a Github issue](https://github.com/laconalabs/lacona-api/issues).

-Please note that support for network requests and file reading is not currently available, but is coming soon.
-If you want to implement such a command now, you will want to use `callSystem` to execute a Python/Ruby/perl/bash script.
-Node.js is not installed on OSX by default, and should not be relied upon.
+Please note that if you want to support network requests, file reading, etc, you need to use `callNode` or `callSystem`.
+There are no built-in API calls to handle hese functions.

 ## Useful Commands